People of Earth: Production

 TBS first began developing the show in May 2015 and was going by The Group as its working title at the time.
-The final title "People Of Earth" is derived from classic sci-fi media: in the 1956 film "Earth vs the Flying Saucers," conquering aliens first address humans with the phrase "People of Earth.
+The final title "People Of Earth" is derived from classic sci-fi media: in the 1956 film Earth vs the Flying Saucers, conquering aliens first address humans with the phrase, "People of Earth.
 Attention!"

 The pilot was ordered to series with a 10-episode order by TBS in January 2016.
 It was directed by Greg Daniels and shot in Toronto, Ontario, Canada.

 Reception

 People of Earth has received mostly positive reviews from television critics.
-The review aggregator website Rotten Tomatoes gives the first season an approval rating of 92%, based on 24 reviews, with an average rating of 7.25/10.
+The review aggregator website Rotten Tomatoes gives the first season an approval rating of 89%, based on 27 reviews, with an average rating of 7.30/10.
 The site's critical consensus reads: "People of Earth skillfully grounds its high-concept premise with a strong story, quirky humor, and sweetly relatable humanity."
 On Metacritic, the first season has a score of 72 out of 100, based on reviews from 20 critics, indicating "Generally favorable reviews".
+The second season on Metacritic has a score of 76 out of 100, based on reviews from 20 critics, also indicating "Generally favorable reviews".

 Mike Hale of The New York Times gave it a positive review, writing: "People of Earth provides a funny line or detail just often enough to keep you watching."
-Maureen Ryan of Variety also praised the series, declaring "People of Earth may be slight and decidedly modest in its ambitions and execution, but it’s not a show that sets out to mock or belittle unconventional people."
+Maureen Ryan of Variety also praised the series, declaring "People of Earth may be slight and decidedly modest in its ambitions and execution, but it's not a show that sets out to mock or belittle unconventional people."
 The Hollywood Reporter's Tim Goodman said People of Earth was "easily one of the best comedies on television."